Handling IRS Audits – Mistakes On Return By Your CPA

 #5.
 File Your Complaint

 In some cases, your tax preparer will intentionally make a mistake.
 For example, they will boost your return due to a mistake on your return.
-You can file a complaint with the Office of Responsibility at the IRS, as well as the American Institute of Certified Public Accountants, National Association of Enrolled Agents, or your state law association.
+You can file a complaint with the Office of Responsibility at the IRS, as well as the American Institute of Certified Public Accountants, the National Association of Enrolled Agents, or your state law association.
 These filed complaints could result in your tax preparer facing charges and penalties.

 How To Avoid Tax Mistakes